ericpante/bioinfo/1_exercises.md

 ## Exercise 1

 Based on file SRR1754715 from SRA (RADseq Pedicularis sect.
 Cyathophora: https://www.ncbi.nlm.nih.gov/sra/?term=SRR1754715).
+Let's have a look at the first sequence of the file to remind us of the format of fasta and fastq.
 FASTQ :
 ```
 @SRR1754715.1.1 GRC13_0027_FC:4:1:12560:1179 length=74